National Art Honor Societies

 NAHS Student Council Ambassador

-Chidera Oforkansi is currently a junior at George Bush High School.
-With a strong passion for art, she strives to create pieces that depict the daily struggles of people, and she consistently finds inspiration in societal issues.
-This strong passion for art led her to join NAHS during her freshman year; she has since evolved not only as an artist, but also as a person.
-Being in NAHS has transformed the way Chidera approaches leading others by pushing her to be a compassionate and patient leader.
+Chidera Oforkansi is currently a senior at George Bush High School.
+With a strong passion for the visual arts, she strives to create pieces that depict the daily struggles of people and the faults of society.
+This strong passion for art led her to join NAHS during her freshman year and she has stuck with the program ever since, evolving not only as an artist, but also as a person.
+Being in NAHS has transformed the way Chidera approaches leading others by pushing herself to become a compassionate and patient leader.
 Chidera hopes to someday become an artist who tackles challenging topics in unconventional ways while spreading her love of the visual arts to the rest of the world.

 NAHS Student Council Ambassador